-The Flowers are up to 1/2 to 1 inch wide, with 5 to 8 yellow petals and normally have 5 lance-shaped, spreading to reflexed sepals that are reflexed 1 mm above base and that have fine hair (variation in position by variety); the petals are widest above the middle with rounded tips and are either the same length or up to 2x as long as the sepals; stamens are numerous and surround a yellowish-green receptacle of numerous pistils, which lack styles.
+The Flowers are up to 1/2 to 1 inch wide, with 5 (usually) yellow petals and normally have 5 lance-shaped, spreading to reflexed sepals that have fine hair (variation in position by variety); the petals are widest above the middle with rounded tips and are either the same length or up to 2x as long as the sepals; stamens are numerous and surround a yellowish-green receptacle of numerous pistils with very short styles.
 The base of the petals changes in color to a translucent yellow-green with fine dark green lines that act as nectar guides for the insects.
 The nectaries are at the base of the petals.
 The flower stalk, receptacle and the sepals are hairy.
 [Note on the petals: Some of the plants in the Wildflower Garden have up to 8 petals.
 See a possible explanation below the photos]

 Seed: Fertile receptacles elongate and produce flattened dry achenes, 2.2-5.2 × 2-3.8 mm in size, with a lance-shaped beak.
 The margin of the achene forms a narrow rib which varies in size by the variety.
 Buttercup seeds need some cold stratification for germination, at least 30 days and some species require 60 days.

 Toxic: The plant has hazardous elements - see notes below.

 Habitat: Buttercups comprise about 275 different species.
-With it's golden-yellow flowers with shining petals, R. hsipidus grows on the bog path in the Woodland Garden.
+With it's golden-yellow flowers with shining petals, R. hsipidus grows on the wetland path in the Woodland Garden.
 A plant of semi-moist areas and rich loamy soils, it needs dappled sunlight in spring during flowering and then the leaves remain over summer in the shade.
 Roots are fibrous, without tubers.
-Plants that were formerly classified as R. septentrionalis are usually found in more moist soil.
+Plant types that were formerly classified as R. septentrionalis are usually found in more moist soil.

 Names: Ranunculus hispidus is in Ranunculus Sect.
 Ranunculus.
 The generic name Ranunculus, is from two Latin words, 'rana' meaning ' frog' and 'unculus' meaning 'little' and together they refer to a group of plants, many of which grow in moist places - like little frogs.
 The species, hispidus, means 'with fine hair'.
 The variety name, nitidus, is from the Latin word niteō, meaning 'to shine'.
 The family name of Buttercup, used to be "Crowfoot', hence the continuation of the old name in many of the species common names.
 The author name for the plant classification - “Michx.” is for Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.
 Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803, published posthumously, and containing the description of this species).
 His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva.

 Common Names: Some of the Buttercups have assumed the same common name as others of the genus.
 R. hispidus is variously listed as Swamp Buttercup, Hispid Buttercup, Bristly Buttercup and Rough Buttercup.
 Bristly Buttercup is also applied to R. pensylvanicus.
 Best to stick with the scientific name.

-Above: Note that some flowers have more than 5 petals.
+Above: Note that some flowers in the Wildflower Garden have more than 5 petals.
+See notes below.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

 Below: 1st photo - Prior to flower maturity - The stamens have yet to extend, surrounding the green carpels in the center.
 Note the translucent yellow-green bases of the petals which act as nectar guides for insects to reach the nectaries at the bottom of the petals.